cosmos/sdk-tutorials/academy/5-cosmjs/first-steps.md

 TODO
 ```

-You soon make this script more meaningful.
+You will soon make this script more meaningful.
 With the basic script ready, you need to prepare some elements.

 ## Testnet preparation